ncpcoin/Source/README.md

 ### Overview

-If you are a newcomer, check out the [CureCoin website](https://curecoin.net/) which explains CureCoin in simple and everyday terms.
-You can find statistics on the current state of the CureCoin research rates on the [Team Stats Page](https://folding.extremeoverclocking.com/team_summary.php?s=&t=224497) and blockchain status and info on the [CureCoin Block Explorer](https://chainz.cryptoid.info/cure/)
+If you are a newcomer, check out the [NCPCoin website](https://ncpcoin.org/) which explains NCPCoin in simple and everyday terms.
+You can find statistics on the current state of the NCPCoin research rates on the [Team Stats Page](https://folding.extremeoverclocking.com/team_summary.php?s=&t=224497) and blockchain status and info on the [NCPCoin Block Explorer](https://chainz.cryptoid.info/ncpcoin/)

 ### Joining the NCPCoin network is easy:
-On Windows, the [All-In-One FoldingBrowser Installer](https://github.com/Hou5e/FoldingBrowser/releases) provides a quick setup for running Folding@home to earn both CureCoin and FoldingCoin.
+On Windows, the [All-In-One FoldingBrowser Installer](https://github.com/Hou5e/FoldingBrowser/releases) provides a quick setup for running Folding@home to earn both NcpCoin and FoldingCoin.

 ### Or, setup for getting NCPCoin only for running Folding@home with any username:
 1. Install the [Folding@home software](https://foldingathome.org/start-folding/), or the [F@H Chrome Browser plugin](https://chrome.google.com/webstore/detail/foldinghome/hmnbjdgjgikbkapaolimfoidihobnofo) (CPU only, better for lower power laptops)